Arctic Highlights - Svalbard, Greenland & Iceland

-Day 1: Rendezvous at the hotel in Longyearbyen.
-A single timed transfer to the ship is included for specific flights.
+Day 1: Rendezvous at the joining hotel in Longyearbyen.
+There will be a single timed transfer from here to the ship.
 We embark on the MS Expedition and settle into our cabins.
 Before dinner there will be a safety briefing and a chance to meet the expedition staff and leaders.
 We set sail in the evening and spend our first night on board the MS Expedition.

 Day 2: During the next 3 days we cruise north up the west coast of Spitsbergen.
 We will sail as close to the ice floe as possible to make sure that we have every chance of spotting arctic wildlife.
 In the evening the lecture series will begin.

 Day 3: Continuing north we will have ample opportunity to enjoy breathtaking views of the fjords and mountains.
 During the days we will head out in the zodiacs to explore the shoreline, steeped in natural and human history.
 We may be lucky enough to spot an Arctic fox out hunting for food.

 Day 4: We spend another day out in the zodiacs, cruising the shore and the edge of the icefloe.
 We may see seal and walrus today, as well as the majestic polar bear.
 We will also have opportunities to walk on shore where we will have plenty of opportunity to photograph the arctic flora and fauna up close.

 Day 5: Another brilliant day of wildlife spotting on the coast of Spitsbergen.
 We will be in search of polar bear, out hunting seal, and Svalbard's unique subspecies of reindeer.
 Our expert crew will be on hand to answer any questions we have about the wildlife or flora and fauna.